Spec Marketplace Progress Security GitHub

 Or run it standalone.

-Add LabHit to the CI you already use, or run it on its own as a single binary.
-Try the public beta or read the open specification.
+Add it to the CI you already use, or run it standalone as a single binary.
+Try the beta, or read the open spec.

 One email when we launch.
 No spam, no newsletter.